 The term domestic abuse is often thought to mean physical violence against women by men who are in a relationship.
-However domestic abuse can include many different types of behaviour and can affect women, men and children.
+However domestic abuse can include many different types of behaviour between those aged 16 or over who are, or have been, intimate partners or family members, regardless of gender or sexual orientation.
 Domestic abuse can happen between siblings, parents and children and any other relationship within the home.

 SLH policy defines domestic abuse as controlling behaviour and includes all kinds of physical, sexual and emotional abuse within all kinds of intimate relationships.

 Examples of what domestic abuse can include are:

 SLH may be able to help you in the following ways:

 - Obtaining anti-social behaviour injunctions against perpetrators of domestic abuse to protect victims